-Questions such as these might surface: How much should an ELL student cost?
+Additionally, developing a meaningful formula of what to weigh and by how much is challenging.
+Much of the necessary research base is lacking, and inevitably, the politics of different interest groups create rocky shoals to navigate.
+These types of questions might surface: How much should an ELL student cost?
 What about an autistic student?
 As the research base on effective programs and associated costs for special needs students get better, it will be easier for districts to set their formulas.

 SBB requires more and better data.
 For example, an SBB district needs enrollment projections that estimate not just how many children will enroll in a particular school next fall, but how many of them will be ELL students, how many will be special education students, and how many will be whatever other student types are weighted.